-Equifax next legal problem: Why it took so long to disclose hack
+Equifax's delayed hack disclosure: Did it break the law?

 Related: Equifax executives sold stock before hack was disclosed

-The company has disclosed that three top executives sold large blocks of stocks within days of when the breach was discovered.
+One salient fact that the company has revealed: Three of its top executives sold large blocks of stock days after the company discovered the breach.
 Equifax Chief Financial Officer John Gamble sold shares of the company's stock worth nearly $950,000 on August 1.
 Joseph Loughran, Equifax's president for U.S. information solutions, sold shares worth about $685,000 on August 1 as well.
 And Rodolfo Ploder, president of workforce solutions, sold stock for just more than $250,000 on August 2.
 Equifax told CNNMoney that the sales were just a "small percentage" of what these executives own and that they all "had no knowledge that an intrusion had occurred" when they made the sales.

-But the plunge in the value of the stock in Friday trading - Equifax (EFX) shares were down 13% in afternoon trading - shows that those executives benefited from the fact that the information had not been made public at the time of their trades.
+But Equifax (EFX) shares plunged 14% on Friday, so these executives did in fact benefit from the fact that the information was not public at the time of their trades.

 "The fact that it had a data breach of this magnitude is really quite significant and a great concern for the future of the business," said Chaffee.